abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_3_Starting_Code/Section_3.md

 # Section 3

-## Exploring the CodeLite Enviroment
+## Exploring the CodeLite Environment

 - CodeLite is a lightweight IDE.

-- 3 differents areas.
+- 3 different areas.

 - *Workspace pane*: Where files and folder are display, also gives some tools for the code and files